 Critically acclaimed vocalist, songwriter, educator, Jackie Allen is poised to release her 12th CD, Rose Fingered Dawn, in 2017.
 Originally titled Moon's On the Rise and supported by a Kickstarter campaign, Rose Fingered Dawn features her long-time band with the addition of a top flight triple horn section, Victor Garcia (tpt), Geof Bradfield (sax/bs cl), and Andy Baker (tbone).
 My Favorite Color was first studio album in 7 years was produced by her bassist husband, Hans Sturm.
-Her last release, Starry Night (‘09) was recorded live with chamber orchestra and features star-themed songs penned by arrangers who have written for such legends and noted artists as Duke Ellington, Frank Sinatra, Doc Severinsen, and Bobby McFerrin.
+Starry Night (‘09) was recorded live with chamber orchestra and features star-themed songs penned by arrangers who have written for such legends and noted artists as Duke Ellington, Frank Sinatra, Doc Severinsen, and Bobby McFerrin.

 Described as “utterly distinctive and even innovative” by Billboard Magazine, Jackie is renown for her transcendent interpretations.
 Her extraordinary talent has taken her on multiple tours of Europe, Morocco, Brazil, China and Taiwan.
 Nationally she has toured both coasts and in-between appearing in Los Angeles at Catalina’s, San Francisco at Yoshi’s, San Diego at Humphrey's, and New York City at The Blue Note and The Josef Papp Public Theater.
 She was featured artist with the Chicago Jazz Philharmonic in Chicago’s Millennium Park and Auditorium Theater for Ella Fitzgerald’s 95 Birthday Celebration.
 She has performed international festivals in Detroit, Chicago, Paris, The Hague, Stuttgart, Edinburgh, Bologna, Beijing, Hong Kong, Thessaloniki, Sao Paulo and more.
 Regionally, she has appeared in Denver, Louisville, Cincinnati, Indianapolis, Cleveland, Minneapolis, Milwaukee, Omaha and Chicago.